QAPT12/Java1-Class/README.md

 # Java1-Class

-project for first java class \n in class examples and assignments
+project for first java class \
+in class examples and assignments